 If you are concerned that candidates will try to take advantage of this candidate sourcing strategy, it is helpful to remember that job seekers do not want to waste their time either.
 Many of them are searching for jobs while working full-time.
 If they feel like they cannot successfully convince you of their skills or negotiate the pay to compensate for their experience level, they are unlikely to apply.

-If you have a quality website with high traffic and engagement, use this to your advantage during the recruiting process.
+If you have a quality website with high traffic and engagement, use this to your advantage as a candidate sourcing strategy.
 Repeat visitors already know about your company and are choosing to support it.
 They are likely to be involved in a similar industry or, at the very least, have an interested in it.

 This candidate sourcing strategy will open up the candidate pool to include people who are already passionate about your product or service.
 People will be more excited to support a brand or product that they believe in.
 Including the job ad on your website will give your supporters a chance to work for your business.